joxa/joxa/doc/standard-library.rst

 =======

 Records in Joxa are equivalent and compatible with records in Erlang.
-However, like many things in Joxa they are used in very different ways.
+However, like many things in Joxa, they are used in very different ways.

-Before we get started there are a few things to keep in mind.
+Before we get started, there are a few things to keep in mind.
 Records are designed to be contained in a single namespace.
 Defining multiple records in the same namespace will cause the record system to stomp on itself.
-That is the record macros generate many functions and macros to access various parts of the record.
-With multiple records in the same namespace those function names that are generated will conflict.
+That is, the record macros generate many functions and macros to access various parts of a record.
+With multiple records in the same namespace, those function names that are generated will conflict.

 Overview
 --------

-Having a namespace per record is no big deal sense you can have multiple namespaces per file.
-So to get started lets look at a trivial, contrived example
+Having a namespace per record is no big deal, since you can have multiple namespaces per file.
+To get started, lets look at a trivial, contrived example

 .. code-block:: clojure

      (ns example-person
             (require erlang lists)
-            (use (joxa-records :only (defrecord/2))))
+            (use (joxa-records :only (defrecord+/1))))

-     (joxa-records/defrecord+ person name age {sex male}
-                              {address "unknown"} city)
+     (defrecord+ name age {sex :male} {address "unknown"} city)

      (ns example-walker